patela23ATWIT/Employment-Treads-and-Salary-Analysis/README.md

 ### Key Questions

 1. Are there significant gender-based variations in compensation?
-2. Is there a relationship between the years of work experience and salary, and how does this vary across different professions?
+2. Is there a relationship between the years of work experience and salary, and what are the highest-paying job titles?
 3. What is the expected impact of different levels of education on future salary trends?

 By addressing these questions, the project aims to contribute insight into the dynamics of employment and compensation, allowing a deeper understanding of the factors that may influence salary.